MischaU8/yumyum/unsorted/disable-selection-in-viewport-lock_4e-I1cb15UU.md

-yum yum Floyd here with a quick look at the disable selection and viewport option in plasticity to lock an item and prevent it from being selected in the viewport make a selection press F on the keyboard type lock and click lock
+yum yum Floyd here with a quick look at the disable selection and viewport option in Plasticity to lock an item and prevent it from being selected in the viewport make a selection press F on the keyboard type lock and click lock